How to Install Python on Windows 10

 An example of the output is:

 You can also check the version of Python by opening the IDLE application.
-Go to Start and enter python
+Go to **Start** and enter `python` in the search bar and then click the IDLE app, for example **IDLE (Python 3.10 64-bit)**.

 You can start coding in Python using IDLE or your preferred code editor.